Bill Shifts Control of Sex Education Learning Standards from Unelected Trenton Bureaucrats to Parents & Local Communities

 “The current controversy over the extreme mandates imposed by unelected Trenton bureaucrats demonstrates exactly why we need to empower parents and local communities to control how sex education is taught in their children’s schools,” said Schepisi (R-39).
 “We believe sex education should be taught to students in an age-appropriate manner that is determined by local school boards in close consultation with parents.
 Different communities will likely find they have different perspectives on how best to teach sex education, and that’s okay.
 Under our legislation, they will have the authority to adopt learning standards that best fit the needs and concerns of their students and families without intrusive mandates from Trenton.”

-Schepisi and Oroho’s new legislation is a key component of the “Three Rs” plan proposed by New Jersey Senate Republicans to repeal, replace, and restore to fix New Jersey’s controversial sex education and diversity and inclusion curriculum requirements.
+Schepisi and Oroho’s new legislation, S-2524, is a key component of the “Three Rs” plan proposed by New Jersey Senate Republicans to repeal, replace, and restore to fix New Jersey’s controversial sex education and diversity and inclusion curriculum requirements.

 The bill represents the “repeal” portion of the plan, requiring the State Board of Education to rescind the New Jersey Student Learning Standards in Comprehensive Health and Physical Education, which includes the new sex education mandates.